General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

-The design of effective pretext tasks---such as specific versions of instance discrimination (identifying unique examples) or denoising (recovering original data from corrupted versions)---is perhaps the holy grail.
-This is precisely where deep domain expertise becomes invaluable.
+The design of effective pretext tasks---such as specific versions of instance discrimination (identifying unique examples) or denoising (recovering original data from corrupted versions) is where deep domain expertise becomes invaluable.

 The pretext tasks must be meaningful, preserving the core identity of the molecule or material while introducing sufficient diversity to challenge the model and allow it to learn robust invariances.